About the Credit Unions

 The core idea is this:

-- All your savings with the credit union are called ‘Shares’.
+- Savings with the credit union are called ‘Shares’.
 In northern Ireland, minors (anyone under the age of 16) savings are called 'Deposits'.
 Some credit unions also have deposit accounts

 - Each share you hold is eligible for a dividend should your credit union declare one